 Prior to co-founding Brix Law, Laura was the managing partner of the Bend office of Ball Janik LLP.
 Prior to joining Ball Janik in 1999, Laura practiced in San Francisco and Tokyo with Morrison & Foerster LLP.
 She is a former law clerk to the Hon.
 Charles E. Wiggins of the United States Court of Appeals for the Ninth Circuit.

 Laura is a dedicated volunteer who is active with a number of Central Oregon nonprofit organizations.
 She serves as an elected member of the Central Oregon Community College Board of Directors, and is a past chair of the board.
-For more than ten years she served as the chair of the Board of Commissioners for Housing Works, the assumed business name of the Central Oregon Regional Housing Authority.
-Currently she is vice chair of the Board of Commissioners for Housing Works.
-Laura also serves as the board secretary of the Oregon State University/Cascades Board of Advisors.
+She is the current board chair of, and has served for more than 20 years on, the Board of Commissioners for Housing Works, the assumed business name of the Central Oregon Regional Housing Authority.

 Laura is a Fellow of the American Bar Foundation, an organization dedicated to researching social science and legal topics critical to the profession.
 Laura is active in the Oregon legal community as well.
-She is a past president of Oregon Women Lawyers.
+She is a past chair of the Real Estate and Land Use section of the Oregon State Bar, and a past president of Oregon Women Lawyers.
 She is also a member and vice-chair of the Executive Committee of the Real Estate and Land Use Section of the Oregon State Bar.
-Laura is the current president of the Deschutes County Bar Association and provides pro-bono legal counsel to numerous nonprofit organizations throughout Central Oregon.
+Laura is a past president of the Deschutes County Bar Association and provides pro-bono legal counsel to numerous nonprofit organizations throughout Central Oregon.